Vincit/wordpress-theme-base/README.md

 Scripts and styles are loaded from https://wordpress.local, even though the development server runs on https://localhost:8080.
 If your system doesn't trust self-signed certificates automatically, you might have to navigate to https://wordpress.local, and add an exception or confirm that you want to use the site, regardless of the "dangerous" cert.

+## I don't care for React, how do I get rid of it?
+If you don't use React, you might want to remove it.
+This isn't necessary, as your build doesn't include React if it isn't used.
+Simply commenting out the line that imports sample widgets in client.js should remove React from the bundle.

+If you still want to remove React entirely, remove this from build/webpack.parts.js transpileJavaScript method: `require('react-hot-loader/babel')`.
+Then remove `'react-hot-loader/patch'` from the entries object in webpack.client.js, and delete any React packages from package.json.